Siberian Husky Dogs

-As with any pedigree dog it is always recommended to purchase a puppy from a reputable breeder and with this breed more so than most it is important to do extensive research before going ahead.
+When looking for husky dogs for sale as with any pedigree dog it is always recommended to purchase a puppy from a reputable breeder and with this breed more so than most it is important to do extensive research before going ahead.
 Go to races and shows and talk to people about the breed.
 There are also many Huskies in rescue shelters waiting for their forever homes where you will pay an adoption fee of between £75-£200.

 A lot of backyard breeders are taking advantage of the breeds popularity so it may be possible to pick up a Siberian husky for as little as £300-400 but this is not recommended and it is much better to buy a puppy from a reputable breeder where you will pay anything from £500-1200 depending on pedigree and working lines.

 Originally Siberian Huskies were bred to help hunt reindeer but as the climate became colder in the region people needed dogs to haul belongings from one place to another in search of food, thus Siberian Huskies were developed to become competent sled dogs able to pull loads in harsh environments on little food.

 An ancient breed Siberian Huskies originated in the north-eastern Arctic shores of Siberia where they were developed by the Chukchi people almost 4,000 years ago.

 Siberian Huskies are a medium dog, the smallest of the so-called sled dogs they can grow up to 24 inches or 61cms at the shoulder.

 Why do so many Huskies have different colored eyes?

 This is caused by Heterochromia which is an uneven distribution of melanin in the dog's irises.
 Heterochromia does not cause blindness and is caused by in-breeding, obviously 1000s of years ago, in the arctic there were no other lines to breed from, so it became a standard characteristic of the breed.
 Heterochromia is disallowed in the show ring with Huskies being the only exception.